 Volume 1: Dr Yuji Sone

 New Voices in Japanese Studies is a refereed journal.
-All submissions are double-blind peer-reviewed by at least two independent academic experts to meet the Australian HERDC requirements for refereed journal status.
+All submissions are double-blind peer-reviewed by at least two independent academic experts to meet the Australian HERDC requirements for refereed journal status, and also benefit from feedback from the academic guest editor.

 Editorial Advisory Board